 2. Video Conferencing

 If you need to brainstorm and talk with co-workers, management, or clients, video conferencing software is a must.
-Some of the most popular contenders include Zoom, Google Meet, and Skype.
+Some of the most popular contenders include Zoom (perfect to host webinars), Google Meet, and Skype.
 If you’re considering a paid program, test it out before you buy to ensure it offers all the features you require.

 With one of these tools, you can meet people face-to-face, no matter where you are in the world.
 Integrate your calendar to ensure you never miss a meeting or webinar.
 You can also share your screen with others, ideal for presentations and slideshows.